bkoester/cic-gp/README.md

 1) Debug errors as people discover them.
 2) Create a configuration file that contains local paths to code, data, and output.
 3) Split out various subroutines into separate files to keep things tidy.

+(18-Jun-2015)
+As it stands, to run this you need to download all R files and set directories and courses and in config.R.
+Notice that you can set 'codedir', the path to the code in the config file.
+The best thing to do is place all your files in that directory, and or just initiate this GitHub project there.